isabella232/depot3/README.md

 d3 is written in Ruby and available as a rubygem called ['depot3'](https://rubygems.org/gems/depot3).
 It interfaces with Casper mostly via its REST API using [ruby-jss](https://github.com/PixarAnimationStudios/ruby-jss), a ruby module that provides simple and powerful access to the API.
 It also uses Casper's backend MySQL database directly to provide enhanced features.

-Please see the [wiki](https://github.com/PixarAnimationStudios/depot3/wiki) for full documentation
+Please see the [wiki](https://github.com/PixarAnimationStudios/depot3/wiki) for full documentation.

-The developer documentation for the D3 ruby module is at [http://www.rubydoc.info/gems/depot3](http://www.rubydoc.info/gems/depot3)
+The developer documentation for the D3 ruby module is at [http://www.rubydoc.info/gems/depot3](http://www.rubydoc.info/gems/depot3).

 Also check out [ruby-jss](https://github.com/PixarAnimationStudios/ruby-jss), which is used by d3, but is useful for working with the Casper REST API in any project.

 ## CONTACT